OurGiant/aws-ping-saml/README.md

 The along with creating the credentials in the aws credendial file, the gui option will open a browser with the AWS Console for the profile name selected.
 This shouldn't be used for long-term operations as the geckodriver browser is not known for speed.
 This is a quick way to gt a console session while still getting CLI credentials.

-The debug option opens a brower window just before log in allowing the user to track activity then closes once the token is recieved.
+The debug option opens a browser window just before log in allowing the user to track activity then closes once the token is recieved.
 This a fully interactive browser window.

 ### linux/mac shortcut

-a fuction alias can be added to .bash_aliased that allows the user to quickrun the utility like
+a function alias can be added to .bash_aliased that allows the user to quickrun the utility like

 ```
 getsaml cloud1-prod